Darwin Quintero

-Carlos Darwin Quintero Villalba (born 19 September 1987) is a Colombian professional footballer who plays as an attacking midfielder for Categoría Primera A club Deportivo Pereira.
+Carlos Darwin Quintero Villalba (born 19 September 1987) is a Colombian professional footballer who plays as an attacking midfielder for Categoría Primera A club Millonarios.
 Quintero is also known by his nickname of El Científico del Gol (The Goal Scientist).
-He has played various roles throughout his career, spending time leading the line as a striker, playing out wide as a winger, and playing underneath another striker as a second striker and central attacking midfielder throughout his career.
+He can play in various roles like striker, winger, second striker and attacking midfielder.
 His main attributes throughout his career have been his pace, creativity, and dribbling ability.